ygnmhdtt/AWS_Lv1/README.md

  - `aws s3 ls` -> Must not do (it will show `permission denied`)
  - `aws iam list-groups` -> Must do (it will show iam groups)

-## ステップ2: ネットワークを作成しよう
+## Step 2: Prepare network

-### 2-1: VPCの作成
+### 2-1: Create VPC

--  VPCに指定できるIPアドレスの範囲について調査してください。
+- Study about valid range of IP address for AWS VPC
-- 任意のアドレスでVPCを作成してください。
+- Create VPC with any CIDR

-### 2-2: サブネットの作成
+### 2-2: Create subnet

-- VPC内に、サブネットをふたつ作ってください。(それぞれサブネットA、サブネットBと呼称します)
+- Create 2 subnets into VPC (one is `SubnetA`, the other is `SubnetB`)
-- サブネットAとサブネットBは別AZに作成してください。
+- SubnetA and SubnetB must be placed different AZ from each other
-- サブネットは、利用可能なIPアドレスが128個になるように作ってください。
+- Each subnet must have only 128 IP addresses

-### 2-3: パブリックサブネット整備
+### 2-3: Create public subnet

-- AWSにおいてパブリックサブネットとは何を意味するか調査してください。
+- Study about what `Public subnet` means in AWS
-- 作成したサブネットAをパブリックサブネットにしてください。
+- Make SubnetA `Public subnet`

-### 2-4: プライベートサブネット整備
+### 2-4: Create private subnet

-#### 2-4-1: NATゲートウェイ作成
+#### 2-4-1: Create NAT gateway

-- NATとはなにかを調査してください。
+- Study what NAT is
-- NATゲートウェイとはなにかを調査してください。
+- Study what NAT Gateway is
-- サブネットAにNATゲートウェイを作成してください。
+- Create NAT Gateway into Subnet A

-#### 2-4-2: プライベートサブネット構築
+#### 2-4-2: Create private subnet

-- AWSにおいてプライベートサブネットとは何を意味するかを調査してください。
+- Study what `Private subnet` means in AWS
-- 作成したNATゲートウェイを使って、サブネットBをプライベートサブネットにしてください。
+- Make SubnetB `Private subnet` with NAT gateway

-### 2-5: サブネットのIPアドレス
+### 2-5: IP Address of Subnet

-- サブネット内のIPアドレスのうち、5IPは使用できません。理由を調査してください。
+- 5 IP Address per subnet cannot be used.
+Study why.

-### 2-6: セキュリティグループ作成
+### 2-6: Create security group

-- VPCにセキュリティグループを作成してください。
+- Create security group into VPC
-- インバウンドはマイIPからのSSH接続、HTTP接続のみとしてください。
+- Inbound traffic must be authorized from only your local IP address
-- アウトバウンドはグローバルに開放してください。
+- Outbound traffic must be globally opened

 ## ステップ3: 仮想サーバーを作成しよう